bitblip/Quandary-Public-Docker/README.md

 > Protip: The hotkey to open the terminal is `ctrl+~'.

 ### Dev Container Setup
 There are two files that configure intellisense and linting for the project, `.vscode/settings.json` and `.devcontainer/devcontainer.json`.
-We're on our own for `.cup` and `.fjelx`, and `q` files, but we can at least get it for `.java` files. `Lexer.java` and `Parser.java` are emitting unsuppressed warnings; I'm leaving it alone until I learn these are okay to suppress.
+We're on our own for `.cup`, `.fjelx`, and `.q` files, but we can at least get it for `.java` files. `Lexer.java` and `Parser.java` are emitting unsuppressed warnings; I'm leaving it alone until I learn these are okay to suppress.

 ### Quandary-Public